 Fan has a degree of Computer Science.
-She came to UK for PhD study in 2003 and now work as a software engineer in University of Oxford.
+She came to UK for PhD study in 2003 and now works as a software engineer at University of Oxford on genetic data analytics.
 Although coding in computer languages is her job, writing has always been Fan’s passion.
 She has a blog and writes for WeChat account named Montparnasse.
 She has read her poems in English and Chinese for Chapel FM, and in 2017 she worked with Mary Cooper leading bilingual creative writing workshops for From Shore to Shore.

 Singapore-born, Jenna Ng trained as a finance lawyer before focussing on her creative ambitions.
 She is now a writer and a specialist in interactive media who lectures on digital culture and society at the University of York.
 She has had poetry published and a short story in the Bridport Prize International Creative Writing Competition longlist.

 Lucy Shi writes poems, short stories and life writing.
 She was born in Jiujiang and completed her Masters degree at Lancaster University before starting her banking career in Shanghai.
 Lucy is from a family with a long history of involvement with the performing arts.
 As a choral singer she has performed in the Royal Albert Hall in London and Carnegie Hall in New York.